Florence to Bologna: Train & Travel Info + Itinerary Ideas for 1–7 Days

 Where to Stay

-If you are visiting Florence and Bologna and plan to spend a few days in each town, it’s best to stay at hotels that are conveniently located close to the railway station AND the main sights.
+If you are visiting Florence and Bologna and plan to spend a few days in each town, it’s best to stay at hotels that are conveniently located close to the railway station and the main sights.
 However, this is easier done in Florence than in Bologna.

 Below, you can see our recommendations on where to stay in each city.

-Best area to stay in Florence
+Where to Stay in Florence

 In Florence, one of the best areas to stay in is south of Santa Maria Novella railway station.
 This is where the trains from other major Italian cities arrive.
 You can also easily get to this area from Florence airport by a direct tram that takes just 15 minutes.